Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 2. You can also search via the Course Catalog tab in LORA: Set the filters to show you ONLY classes for which you may be eligible: a) Set the Term, b) set the Location to Main if you usually attend classes in person on campus or set this to Online if you are a member of the City College, c) and set the Academic Level to Undergraduate or Graduate as appropriate.

-3. The course-catalog displays every course ever taught, so only click on the grey-bars labeled View Available Sections for… If that wording isn’t there, the course is not being offered.
-Be sure to click the grey-bar, or you’ll miss the actual sections with their days and times.
+3. The course-catalog displays every course ever taught, so only click on the gray-bars labeled View Available Sections for… If that wording isn’t there, the course is not being offered.
+Be sure to click the gray-bar, or you’ll miss the actual sections with their days and times.

 4. Inside the course-listing, click on the hyper-linked course-code to see prerequisites and restrictions.
 If you do not meet the prereqs or the restrictions, it generally means you cannot take the course yet.
 Consider scheduling the preqrequisite course instead, and discuss with your advisor.